talwrii/ffmpeg-cookbook/README.md

 ffmpeg -filter_complex 'color=color=red:duration=10s' red.mp4
 ```

-We use the [color filter (doc)](https://ffmpeg.org/ffmpeg-filters.html#allrgb_002c-allyuv_002c-color_002c-colorchart_002c-colorspectrum_002c-haldclutsrc_002c-nullsrc_002c-pal75bars_002c-pal100bars_002c-rgbtestsrc_002c-smptebars_002c-smptehdbars_002c-testsrc_002c-testsrc2_002c-yuvtestsrc) togethet with the duration parameter of ten seconds and the color parameter of red.
+We use the [color filter (doc)](https://ffmpeg.org/ffmpeg-filters.html#allrgb_002c-allyuv_002c-color_002c-colorchart_002c-colorspectrum_002c-haldclutsrc_002c-nullsrc_002c-pal75bars_002c-pal100bars_002c-rgbtestsrc_002c-smptebars_002c-smptehdbars_002c-testsrc_002c-testsrc2_002c-yuvtestsrc) together with the duration parameter of ten seconds and the color parameter of red.

 We use `-filter_complex` because there is no input file since `color` is a source filter.
 We specify the output files as `red.mp4`.